 With lower employer’s CPF contributions, older employees are less costly for employers, making them more competitive in the jobs market.
 At the same time, lower employee’s CPF contributions also allow older employees to take home more of their salary in cash.

-For employees earning under $750:
+For employees earning less than $750:

 Employee’s Age | Monthly Wages | Employer’s CPF Contribution (% Of Wage) | Employee’s CPF Contribution |